NeoGeographyToolkit/StereoPipeline/docs/examples/kaguya.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Kaguya TC cameras exhibit some jitter, but its effect is not as strong as the one of
-lens distortion, which needs to be solved for first.
+lens distortion, which needs to be solved for first, as in :numref:`kaguya_ba`.

 Then, jitter can be corrected as for CTX in :numref:`jitter_ctx`.
 The precise commands
 are below.